 In this trip report, I review my flight on British Airways in Business Class or Club World on the Upper Deck of a Boeing 747 Jumbo plane.
 In the middle of May, I decided to switch up my usual direct… Read More.

-In this trip report I review Club World, British Airway’s Business Class, on an Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
-You can also read my outward review on the British Airways A380 from London Heathrow (LHR)… Read More.
+In this trip report, I review Club World, British Airway’s Business Class, on a Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
+You can also read the outward review on the British Airways A380 from London Heathrow (LHR)… Read More.

-In this trip report, I review short haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
-British Airways offers a fairly consistent Business Class offering throughout Europe which means… Read More.
+In this trip report, I review short-haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
+British Airways offers a fairly consistent Business Class offering throughout Europe which means that… Read More.

 How’s The Aeroplane?

 They say “The A350 aircraft itself will also promote a feeling of well-being, space, and calm due to its reduced noise levels, high ceilings and ambient lighting which is intended to compliment the time of day and outside light.
 Customers will leave their flight feeling rested thanks to higher levels of humidity and refreshed air as the cabin pressure is equivalent to an altitude of just 6,000 feet.
 There are also environmental benefits to flying on the state-of-the-art A350 as 25 percent lower fuel burn significantly reduces CO2 emissions.”